 - Deep indoor is defined as either underground with windows or above ground without windows.

-All the coverage models are approximate and the field results can vary because of wall thickness, soil humidity in underground installations, placement etc. Signal strength can be measured by the CheckFox device, which is useful for deploying Sigfox-based device pretty much anywhere.
+All the coverage models are approximate and the field results can vary because of wall thickness, soil humidity in underground installations, placement, etc. Signal strength can be measured by the CheckFox device, which is useful for deploying Sigfox-based devices pretty much anywhere.
 Please note that modern glass-steel office buildings with metallic facades and windows act as Faraday cages and may possibly require densification.

 The radio performance of the device and its proper placement play a significant role.